erossiter/sits/README.md

 About
 ====

 This fork of [vietansegan/sits](https://github.com/vietansegan/sits) makes a few notable changes to the implementation of the Gibbs samplers for the Parametric SITS models.
-This README updates the [vietansegan/sits](https://github.com/vietansegan/sits) README by denoting key changes to the original functions with <mark>marked text</mark> and adding a section on the output data.
+This README updates the [vietansegan/sits](https://github.com/vietansegan/sits) README by denoting key changes to the original functions in **bold text** and adding a section on the output data.

 See [erossiter/sitsr](https://github.com/erossiter/sitsr) for helper functions to run this implementation of parametric SITS from RStudio.